-Your CareersInc advisers are John Kerslake (Tuesdays), Magdalena Mucha (Wednesdays) and John Paley (Fridays).
-You can find them in the 6th form library on the left when you get through the double doors.
+Your CareersInc advisers are John Paley (Monday) and Amy Longsden (Friday).
+You can find them in the 6th form library on the left through the double doors.

 There are also other staff in school that can help such as a learning manager, mentor, support worker or head of year.

 What we do:

 - If you are in Year 11 you may have a careers interview with a Careers Adviser to talk about your post-16 and post-18 pathway plans and your long term career choices.
 These are usually arranged through your learning manager.

 - We hold drop in sessions in 6th form library during lunchtimes and enrichment times on the days we are in school.
 Come and see us if you have any queries about your options or career choice.

 - We deliver group work sessions on topics such as Apprenticeships and employment options.